PatilSiddhesh/Holi/README.md

 # Holi
- Holi is a lightweight Jetpack Compose library of colors, gradients and cool utility functions for all your palatte need!
+ Holi is a lightweight library of colors, gradients and cool utility functions that all your palettes need!
+Built using Jetpack Compose for Android.